Congratulations to our Student Note authors!

 Lexi Zerrillo

-Puerto Rico, Inc.: Implicit Incoporation and Puerto Rico’s Right to Vote For Presidential Electors
+Puerto Rico, Inc.: Implicit Incorporation and Puerto Rico’s Right to Vote For Presidential Electors

 Aaron Barden